I have updated all of my Creative Work Problems Comics Posts on this blog!

 Area 1: Trust in Bad Ideas

 We have to remember that not every idea we generate is good.
 We dig and dig and just come up with nothing good.
-But there may be one good idea among hundreds of bad ones.
+But there may be one good ones among hundreds of bad ones.
 It doesn’t matter how many there are.
 The important thing is that we know we just have to keep working on possible ideas so that eventually the good ones we need will come.
 And they exist.
 You know they are somewhere because you have had them in the past.
 Believe in it!
 Deep under all that crap is something we can use.
 So let’s keep digging!

-Area 2: Belief in Working on the Bad Ideas
+Area 2: Belief in Working on Bad Ideas

 Depending on the creative work you do, the process of turning bad ideas into something is important.
 For example, in drawing, sometimes the ideas come only when you start drawing.
 The same can happen with any creative work.
-If you make crap, at some point the idea of how to make something good out of the crap will come.
+If you make crap, at some point the thought of how to make something good out of the bad will come.
 Sometimes, even if you make a mistake, a good idea can come out of it.
 It’s very similar to when we have a hundred bad ideas in our heads.
-But if we work on it and use our hands (or feet, if you can work creatively with them), those good ideas will come by themselves.
+But if we work on it and use our hands (or feet, if you can work creatively with them), those good ones will come by themselves.
 So: Work on your thing!
-Don’t wait for a good idea, start working on it and the good idea will come.
+Don’t wait for a good idea, start working on it and it will come.

-Area 3: Believing in Pauses
+Area 3: Believing in Breaks

 In addition, the creative process sometimes allows us to take a break.
 This is important because when we’re not working on our projects, an idea can suddenly come to us.
 So when things aren’t going well, it helps to just work on something else or take a break.
 Take a short walk outside, which has helped famous scientists to solve problems.
 Or get the idea in the shower.
 Over the years I have learned what is really important when taking these breaks: think about the problem every now and then.
 If you go for a walk without thinking about your project, you may never get an idea.
 But thinking too much is not good either, so it is important to find a middle ground.